chrdev/ncte/README.md

-﻿# Neo CD-TEXT Editor (NCTE)
+﻿# Neo CDTEXT Editor (NCTE)

-NCTE may be the only publicly available CDTEXT editor that supports MS-JIS (and UTF-16BE)
+NCTE is a CDTEXT editor that supports MS-JIS and UTF-16BE.

+中文请见下。

+## MIT License

 ## Feature List

-- Supports Windows 10 and above with High DPI.
+- Supports Windows 10 and Windows 11 with High DPI.

 - Supports all CD-TEXT fields except for 89h (2nd TOC, planned feature).
 Those include
     1. Title